Michael J Crouch Chair for Innovation

 I work with industry, the professions, and government to bring radical innovation and practical methods to business challenges and create new opportunities.
 Partners include Roche, the United Nations, IBM, Google, Sony, Softbank, EY, Gartner, PwC, Apple, CBA, CNRS France, Lund University Sweden, and Stanford University.

-I explore and experiment with disruptive technologies that create new value and that have the potential to disturb existing value pools and create new ones to unlock extraordinary opportunities and strategic benefits for business and society.
+I explore and experiment with breakthrough AI technologies that have the potential to create new value, disturb existing value pools, and create new ones, unlocking extraordinary opportunities and strategic benefits for business and society.

 EXECUTIVE AND RESEARCH TRAINING